mvanleijenhorst/proxmox/README.md

 This repository contains scripts for proxmox.

 Folders:
-- cloudinit, scripts for generating ubuntu cloudinit images.
+- cloud-init, scripts for generating ubuntu cloudinit images.